Christopher-Kaiser/space-shooter/README.md

-An old school space shooter game.
+A project undertaken to create an old school style 2D space alien shooter game.